-The method we just discussed works for 1 or 2 dragons in a vivarium, but for larger groups it tends to promote dominant behavior so should be avoided.
+Note: The method we just discussed works for 1 or 2 dragons in a vivarium, but for larger groups, it tends to promote dominant behavior so should be avoided.

 I used to dust the insects in the same way but then pour them into the vivarium for the dragons to chase and catch, watching for any bullying and making sure they all get the same.
 But it worked out better to use several bowls with the small Crickets in there.

-The below chart should give you an idea of the size of insect versus the age of the Bearded Dragon.
+The chart below should give you an idea of the size of the insect versus the age of your bearded dragon.